AuroraChain/paxboards/README.md

 ## TODO

-* The DefaultBoard/Post APIs could be cleaned up considerably; we shouldn't be dipping into the models' `db_*` fields for basic access.
+* The DefaultBoard/Post APIs could be cleaned up considerably; we shouldn't be dipping into the models' `db_*` fields for basic access outside of the classes themselves.
-* The web interface needs help like *seriously*.
-In particular, it needs to support threaded posts, as well as posting/replying.
+* The web interface needs the post/reply functionality.
 * The web interface also seriously needs better templates.
 It's kind of ugly right now.
 * The helpfile for bboard could be a lot better.